AmandaFI/MyTopFavorite-Web-Application-Backend/README.md

 ## **Getting Started** <a name="getting-started"></a>

-If your systems meet the mentioned prerequisites just clone this repository and run the following initialization commands:
+If your system meets the mentioned prerequisites just clone this repository and run the following initialization commands:

 ```bash
 $ git clone https://github.com/AmandaFI/MyTopFavorite-Web-Application-Backend.git